rajan596/Devs-Journal/key-technologies/cassandra.md

 - Does not support Transactions
 - LSM Tree bases storage structure
 - Cassandra does not have a concept of Foreign keys / relations.
 Doesn't favour normalisation.
+- Performance can scale linearly with addition of nodes
+- Combines distributed nature of Amazon's Dynamo and Column bases data store nature of Google's Big table
+- Cassandra follows `leaderless architecture` avoiding any single point of failure

+# Use cases
+- **Store key value data** with high availability.
+Reddit uses Cassandra as persistent layer
+- **Time series data model**
+- **Write heavy application**

 # Entities in Cassandra
 - KeySpace: Equivalent to database in relational world
 - Table
 - Row
 - Column
+    - Cassandra do not store column with NULL value.
+This saves a lot of space.

-# Important Points
+# Cassandra Keys
+- Primary Key = Partition Key + Clustering Key
-- Partition Key: One or more columns used to decide which partition new data row will belong
+- Partition Key: One or more columns used to decide which partition new data row will belong (Decides how data is distributed)
-- Clustering Key: Zero or more column Used for Sort order (Can consider this as sort key)
+- Clustering Key: Zero or more column Used for Sort order (Can consider this as sort key) (Decides How data is stored within node)
+- By default cassandra uses Murmur3 hash function to generate Hash from given input data to generate partition key

 # Partitioning
 - Cassandra achieves horizontal scaling by partitioning data across multiple machines